kpireporter/kpireporter/docs/api/datasource.rst

             return pd.DataFrame.from_records(res.json())

-As with all plugins, your plugin should register itself as an `entry_point`_ under the namespace ``reportcard.datasource``.
+As with all plugins, your plugin should register itself as an `entry_point`_ under the namespace ``kpireport.datasource``.
 We name it ``http`` in this example.
-When your plugin is installed alongside the reportcard package, it should be automatically loaded for use when the report runs.
+When your plugin is installed alongside the kpireport package, it should be automatically loaded for use when the report runs.

 .. code-block::

   [options:entry_points]
-  reportcard.datasource =
+  kpireport.datasource =
       http = custom_module:HTTPDatasource

 You can configure your Datasource in a report by declaring it in the